When Your Partner Has A Lack of Empathy

 Without empathy fueling frequent feelings of being “on the same team”, petty fights typically erode affection.
 Or partners endure parallel lives marked by loneliness.
 Holding onto resentment across decades often leads to chronic relationship dissatisfaction or divorce.

-Perhaps above all, empathy makes all of life’s transitional points – new jobs, moves, pregnancies, family losses – easier.
+Perhaps above all, understanding makes all of life’s transitional points – new jobs, moves, pregnancies, family losses – easier.
 Your toughest moments feel lighter when someone works hard to appreciate your experience.
 And you weather future storms wrapped in the security of your empathetic partner’s embrace.